Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/wrcs.md

 effective spread possible across a given target.

-As an example, an AWRU single-ripple quantity release of 4 is selected with an interval of 120 miliseconds.
+As an example, an AWRU single-ripple quantity release of 4 is selected with an interval of 120 milliseconds.
 To place the third bomb in the ripple on target, the following equation is used:

 \\[ RA = I_R \cdot (N_{Tgt} - 1) \\]